Nico-Curti/cardio/README.md

 - [data_analysis](https://github.com/Nico-Curti/cardio/blob/master/cardio/clean_db.py):

   An example of script for the processing of the data to estimate the patients' age.
 We suggest that the user execute it cell by cell within an IDE such as Spyder.

+  It can be executed from command line inside the folder pipeline.
+In this case it takes an optional argument:
+  - -in INPUT_JSON: input json file; default=../cardio_final.json

   The database is loaded and cleaned by removing the rhythm, city, country, filename, filenumber columns (if present) and the array-like columns ('RR', 'AA', 'Rpeakvalues', 'time', 'signal').